JohnHajjar/web3-2021-John-Hajjar/readme.txt

 0 --> Make forgot password for login
         // waiting for DR. answer

-1--> MAKE THE CHECKOUT WORK : //WORKING ON NOW
+1--> MAKE THE CHECKOUT WORK : //DONE
         ADD TO SALES TABLES
         REMOVE FROM CART TABLE

-        UPDATE STOCK (-1) FROM THE PRODUCT TABLE
+1.5 --> ADD / REMOVE TO CART UPDATE STOCK VALUE FROM THE PRODUCT TABLE

 2 --> ADD FROM SALES TABLE IN DB TO STATISTICS SECTION
-        //WAITING TO FINISH 1
+        //WORKING ON NOW

 3 --> Make sign out and log in warning errors better.